hyriver/pynhd/README.rst

     pp = nldi.navigate_byid(**args)

-``NLDI`` provides only ``comid`` and geometry of the flowlines which can further be used to get the other available columns in the NHDPlus databse.
+``NLDI`` provides only ``comid`` and geometry of the flowlines which can further be used to get the other available columns in the NHDPlus database.
 Let's see how we can combine ``NLDI`` and ``WaterData`` to get the NHDPlus data for our station.

 .. code-block:: python